Interfere/ManagedBufferTuple/NNNN-managedbuffertuple.md

 All multiple areas traits and extensions are similar.
 In three areas case create method is a wrapper around `allocWithTailElems_3` routine.
 Source code is omitted.

-Traits is a flexible approach.
+Using traits is a flexible approach.
 It provides a convenient way of extending tail-allocated buffers with a minimal impact on existing code.
 In future, if there is a need, it would be easy to add more traits to support 4-, 5-areas.